 I have been learning about mindfulness for seven years now, and I can say that I’ve barely gone below the surface of what mindfulness is.
 At the same time, some people are offering weekend retreats after a few months of learning about mindfulness.

 Mindfulness is not going to work if you’re deeply unaware of your unconscious habits.
-If you’re addicted to your smartphone, seek extreme pleasure in food, sex, substances, video games, tv, etc., what do you think will happen when you sit for meditation?
+If you’re addicted to your smartphone, and seek extreme pleasure in food, sex, substances, video games, tv, etc., what do you think will happen when you sit for meditation?

 If you’re in the habit of seeking constant stimulation, how will your mind become restful?
 The dopamine-addicted brain will not allow for that.